bisesh7/bisesh7/README.md

 👋 Hi there!
 I’m **Bisesh Shakya**, a results-driven **Full Stack Developer** with expertise in crafting high-performance web applications for finance, real estate, and SaaS industries.
-In 2024, I graduated with a **Post-Baccalaureate in Computer and Information Systems** from Douglas College, where I deepened my mastery of cloud-native development and Agile methodologies.
+I graduated with a **Post-Baccalaureate in Computer and Information Systems** from Douglas College, where I deepened my mastery of cloud-native development and Agile methodologies.

 🚀 **What I Excel At:**
 - Architecting **scalable web apps** using modern stacks like React, Node.js, Flask and Spring Boot.